Learn

 Managing Your Portfolio’s Investment Risk

 Diversification is a crucial part of managing your portfolio’s investment risk, no matter the economic conditions.
-By allocating investments across various asset classes, you can achieve stability, growth and inflation protection.
+By allocating investments across various asset classes, you have a chance to achieve stability, growth and inflation protection.

 While the 1/3, 1/3, 1/3 strategy may require more hands-on management and a deeper understanding of different asset classes and potential investments within each bucket, its benefits make it a compelling alternative to traditional portfolios.